caposseleDigicat/fiware-pep-proxy/extras/docker/README.md

 # How to use this Dockerfile

-To run a Wima Docker container you have two options:
+To run a Wima PLus Docker container you have two options:

 - You can build your own image using the Dockerfile we provide and then run the container from it or
 - you can run the container directly from the image we provide in Docker Hub.